I Dyed My Hair And Only My Roots Change Color | Top Solutions To Follow!

 Solution 1- Use 10 volume developer

-If you noticed on 10-03-2022 that the root section has become lighter and it does not look even and balanced, you can use the 10 volume developer.
+If you noticed on 10-03-2022 that the root section has become lighter and it does not look even and balanced, you can use the 10-volume developer.
 Just mix the dye with the right kind of developer and get an even hair look.

 Solution 2- Apply anti-brass toner

 We have already told you above that roots are naturally brassy.
 To make the coloring process even looking, apply anti-brass toner on the root section.
 You can even prepare this toner at home or buy it from a beauty supply store.
-Its application will remove the orangish hues from the root section and makes the shade gets a match with the ends.
+Its application will remove the orangish hues from the root section and makes the shade gets to match the ends.

 Solution 3- Using blue or purple toners

 To cancel out and remove the orange tones from your root section, it is recommended to use a blue toner.
 It has the tendency to eradicate the orange hues and makes the dye even look across all hair.
 Besides, you can use the purple toner if the root section has yellow tones on it.